tlsfuzzer/python-ecdsa/README.md

 popular NIST "Suite B" GF(p) (_prime field_) curves, with key lengths of 192,
 224, 256, 384, and 521 bits.
 The "short names" for these curves, as known by the OpenSSL tool (`openssl ecparam -list_curves`), are: `prime192v1`, `secp224r1`, `prime256v1`, `secp384r1`, and `secp521r1`.
-It also includes the
+It includes the
 256-bit curve `secp256k1` used by Bitcoin.
+There is also support for the regular (non-twisted) variants of Brainpool curves from 160 to 512 bits.
+The "short names" of those curves are: `brainpoolP160r1`, `brainpoolP192r1`, `brainpoolP224r1`, `brainpoolP256r1`, `brainpoolP320r1`, `brainpoolP384r1`, `brainpoolP512r1`.
 No other curves are included, but it is not too hard to add support for more curves over prime fields.

 ## Dependencies